videojs/video.js/CODE_OF_CONDUCT.md

 representative at an online or offline event.
 Representation of a project may be further defined and clarified by project maintainers.

+### Other Community Standards

+As a project on GitHub, this project is additionally covered by the [GitHub Community Guidelines](https://help.github.com/articles/github-community-guidelines/).

+Additionally, as a project hosted on npm, is is covered by [npm, Inc's Code of Conduct](https://www.npmjs.com/policies/conduct).

+Enforcement of those guidelines after violations overlapping with the above are the responsibility of the entities, and enforcement may happen in any or all of the services/communities.

 ## Enforcement

 Instances of abusive, harassing, or otherwise unacceptable behavior may be